Lydia Sweatt is a writer, bookworm, and bass guitar enthusiast. When she goes outside, a bicycle goes with her.

 These are just a few things to consider before creating your membership levels.
 If you’re up for the challenge (which we know you’ll crush), it helps to flesh out your content plan and identify the value in every detail.

-As YouTube shares Channel Memberships with more creators, you’ll see the competition thicken for this amazing feature.
+As YouTube shares Channel Memberships with more creators, you’ll see the competition thicken.
 If you’re lucky enough to have the option right now, become an early adopter to start making more money on YouTube.